Herman Miller Embody Review (2026)

 - 12-year warranty covers all components including 24/7 use

-- Smooth, natural tilt that encourages movement rather than fighting it
+- Smooth, natural tilt that encourages movement

 - Premium build quality, made in the USA